 Chris Pease is a member of our Litigation, Restructuring and Insolvency practice in the BVI.
 He advises on all aspects of commercial disputes and insolvency matters, with a particular specialism for: disputes concerning fraud and bribery; asset recovery; applications for interim injunctive relief; and applications for pre-action and third-party disclosure.

-Prior to joining us in 2017, Chris practised as a solicitor in London, most recently as a managing associate at Linklaters.
-In his UK practice, Chris specialised in advising on complex and high value disputes as well as contentious regulatory matters.
-Chris also advised on several settlement negotiations, including at mediation.
+Prior to joining Harneys, Chris was a Managing Associate in the Dispute Resolution team at Linklaters in London.
+In his UK practice, Chris specialised in advising on complex fraud and contractual disputes as well as large-scale contentious regulatory matters, internal investigations and crisis management.
+As part of this practice, Chris advised on several successful settlement negotiations, including at mediation.

-Chris was for many years lead associate on several complex claims arising out of a large-scale civil recovery program undertaken by the Attorney General of the Turks and Caicos Islands in the wake of a Commission of Inquiry into fraud and corruption concerning public officials.
-This entailed advising on claims for the recovery of land and cash as well as advising on related issues, including defending judicial review proceedings.
+Chris was heavily involved in the civil recovery work undertaken by the Attorney General of the Turks and Caicos Islands in the wake of findings of a Commission of Inquiry into fraud and corruption concerning public officials, which were published in 2009.

 Other examples of Chris’ experience include:

 - Advising a ‘big four’ accountancy firm in relation to claims brought against it for professional negligence by three insolvent investment funds in the Isle of Man.
 The claims concerned allegations of fraud made against a third party.

 - Advising an international bank in connection with an investigation into misconduct relating to spot trading in the foreign exchange market, which included advising the bank on its reporting to various regulatory bodies across different jurisdictions around the world.

 - Advising an international private equity group in connection with an internal investigation into allegations of potential bribery and corruption.
 This also entailed advising in relation to various criminal and regulatory investigations and parliamentary inquiries, and with regard to potential civil claims.